tagion/tagion/docs/gov/intro/index.md

 Practically, this is not true yet.
 But the current network stewards at Decard have bond themselves to make this vision a reality as soon as possible.
 For this purpose, our ["Manifesto"](./manifesto) sets out the values and ambitions for Tagion, as guiding principles throughout the development process.

-:::note [The Tagion Governance Manifesto]
+:::note[The Tagion Governance _Manifesto_]

 The first comprehensive content published on these pages will be our **Manifesto** - it will be submitted for feedback on Discord first.
-Join us there to get a snak-preview and contribute before we set it into stone.
+Join us there to contribute before we 'set it into stone'.

 :::